Barnaul Altai Krai, Russia Travel Guide

 Stolovayas (canteens) offer cheap, hearty, home-style Russian food.
 Bufet/Kafe provide coffee, pastries, and simple meals.
 Food kiosks sell pirozhki, blini, and shawarma.

-A great place to find fresh produce, local meats, dairy products, regional honey, and some prepared foods.
+A great place to find fresh produce, local meats, items made from milk, regional honey, and some prepared foods.
 It offers a look into area trade.

 A hub for local goods.